Little Missouri Fly Fishing

 Around the Area...

-Welcome to the Ouachita Mountains, the Little Missouri and the Murfreesboro area.
-We don't have a stoplight in the entire county and it's kind of nice that way.
+Welcome to the Ouachita Mountains, the Little Missouri and the Murfreesboro ARK area.
+There isn't a stop-light in the entire county and it's kind of nice that way.
 Besides the trout fishing, you can enjoy the town of Murfreesboro, Lake Greeson, The Crater of Diamonds State Park and Old Washington State Park.

 Visit the only Diamond Mine in North America.
 The first diamond was unearthed at the ancient volcanic crater in 1906.
 Since the Crater became a State Park in 1972, folks have been finding diamonds at the rate of about 600 per year.